TACC-Cloud/agave-docs/docs/agave/guides/files/files-publishing.rst

 Notice two things.
 First, a username is inserted after the *download* path element.
 This is needed because there is no authorized user for whom to validate system or file ownership on a public request.
 The username gives the context by which to verify the availability of the system and file item being requested.
 Second, the ``system_id`` is mandatory in public data requests.
 This ensures that the public URL remains the same even when the default storage system of the user who published it changes.

-The following sections give examples of publishing files and folders in the Tapis (Agave) Platform.
+The following sections give examples of publishing files and folders in the Tapis Platform.

 See the :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/postits/introduction.html">PostIts Guide</a>` for other ways to securely share your data with others.